Soma Ghosh

-Soma Ghosh is an Indian performer.
+Dr Soma Ghosh ([ʃoma ɡʱoʃ]; born 20 April 1962) is an Indian singer of Hindustani classical music.
 In 2016, she was awarded Padma Shri by the Indian Government for her contribution in arts.

 Early life and education

 Ghosh was born and brought up in Benaras.
-Her parents are Archana Chakravarty and Shri Madan Mohan Chakravarty.
+Her parents are Archana Chakravarty and Shri Manmohan Chakravarty.
 She did her graduation in literature from Benaras Hindu University.
-She did her higher education in music with a master's degree and PhD in Hindu Classical Music.
+She did her higher education in music with a master's degree and PhD in Hindustani Classical Music.
+She is a prominent exponent of the Banaras Gharana of Hindustani Classical music, received learnings from her 'Guruma' (teacher) Smt.
+Bageshwari Devi, in her early life.

 Career

-Ghosh is specialised in Benaras singing like Thumri, Tappa, Hori, Chaiti, Kajari, Dadra and Ghazal.
-She is the brand ambassador of Beti Bachao Beti Padao Initiative.
+Soma Ghosh is specialised in Benaras singing like Thumri, Tappa, Hori, Chaiti, Kajari, Dadra and Ghazal.
+She is the brand ambassador of Beti Bachao Beti Padhao Initiative.
 She is also a founder of the NGO called Madhu Murchhana.
+Dr. Soma Ghosh, widely recognized for her connection with Ustad Bismillah Khan, was adopted by the maestro after recognizing her musical talent.
+They performed together in various concerts, including at the Parliament of India.
+Their `jugalbandi' titled `Ras Barse', was attended by the then President of India Dr A. P. J Abdul Kalam sahab.